MicrosoftDocs/azure-devops-docs/docs/pipelines/process/expressions.md

 * Example: `startsWith('ABCDE', 'AB')` (returns True)

 ### upper
-* Converts a string or variable value to all uppercase.
+* Converts a string or variable value to all uppercase characters
 * Min parameters: 1.
-Max parameters 1.
+Max parameters 1
-* Returns the uppercase equivalent of a string.
+* Returns the uppercase equivalent of a string
-* Example: `upper(bah)` returns `BAH`.
+* Example: `upper(bah)` returns `BAH`

 ### xor